-Resolutions at the 2022 Annual General Meeting included the following: • Dividend of SEK 1.20 per Class A and B share, a total of SEK 390m

-- Fees of SEK 970,000 to the Chairman of the Board and SEK 500,000 to each member of the Board as well as fees to auditors - Re-election of Board members Per-Olof Söderberg, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström and new election of Tone Lunde Bakker and Helena Svancar.
-Eva Karlsson declined re-election.
-Re-election of Per-Olof Söderberg as Chairman of the Board - Re-election of the audit firm Ernst & Young AB (EY) - Adoption of guidelines for remuneration to senior executives - Resolution on the remuneration report - Offer to CEO and other key employees in Ratos to acquire convertibles and warrants in Ratos - Authorisation for the Board of Directors to acquire and transfer Ratos shares - Authorisation for the Board to decide on a new issue of a maximum of 35 million B shares to be used for acquisitions.
+- Dividend of SEK 1.25 per Class A and B share, a total of SEK 408m - Fees of SEK 990,000 to the Chairman of the Board and SEK 510,000 to each member of the Board as well as fees to auditors - Re-election of Board members Per-Olof Söderberg, Tone Lunde Bakker, Ulla Litzén, Jan Söderberg and Jonas Wiström, and election of Mats Granryd and Cecilia Sjöstedt as new Board members.
+Karsten Slotte declined re-election.
+Re-election of Per-Olof Söderberg as Chairman of the Board - Re-election of the audit firm Ernst & Young AB (EY) - Resolution on the remuneration report - Resolution on certain minor adjustments to the principles for appointing the nomination committee - Offer to CEO and other key employees in Ratos to acquire convertibles and warrants in Ratos - Authorisation for the Board of Directors to acquire and transfer Ratos shares - Authorisation for the Board to decide on a new issue of a maximum of 35 million B shares to be used for acquisitions.